leanprover/theorem_proving_in_lean4/introduction.md

 The *Lean Theorem Prover* aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic proofs.
 The goal is to support both mathematical reasoning and reasoning about complex systems, and to verify claims in both domains.

 Lean's underlying logic has a computational interpretation, and Lean can be viewed equally well as a programming language.
 More to the point, it can be viewed as a system for writing programs with a precise semantics, as well as reasoning about the functions that the programs compute.
 Lean also has mechanisms to serve as its own *metaprogramming language*, which means that one can implement automation and extend the functionality of Lean using Lean itself.
-These aspects of Lean are explored in a companion tutorial to this one, `Programming in Lean <https://leanprover.github.io/programming_in_lean>`__, though computational aspects of the system will make an appearance here.
+These aspects of Lean are explored in a companion tutorial to this one, Programming in Lean 4, though computational aspects of the system will make an appearance here.

 About Lean
 ----------